 How to add docker client to Jenkins

-There are times you need to build docker images inside Jenkins.
+There are times when you need to build docker images inside Jenkins.
 Well, actually that is a common practice nowadays.
-However, without setting up docker client properly, you might now be able to do so.
+However, without setting up the docker client properly, you might now be able to do so.

 When running Jenkins without docker client, you may encounter errors like this: